YZnoodle/YZnoodle.github.io/_posts/3/2020-2-4-Dialogue-Manager-and-Parser.md

 <!--more-->

 **How to use**
-1. Instance a dialogue manager
+1. Instance a parser
-2. Add dialogue manager to tree
+2. Add parser to tree
-3. Call dialogue manager with the conversation’s json file path
+3. Call parser with the conversation’s json file path
+4. Make buttons to show the parsed texts
-4. (Optional) If there are method calls associated with options, a signal call_emitted() will be emitted, first argument is a string of the method name.
-Method need to be handled outside the dialogue manager.
+5. (Optional) If there are method calls associated with options, a signal call_emitted() will be emitted, first argument is a string of the method name.
+Methods need to be handled outside the dialogue manager.
-Then user clicks and clicks until conversation is over…
+Then the user clicks and clicks until the conversation is over…
 Repeat step 3 and 4 for a new conversation.

-**Json format design**
-Some terms I used to make this design:
-*Graph*
-A graph is a conversation with an entry point and one or more exit point.
-One json file equals one graph.
-*Block*
-A block is a sequence of dialogues with no jumps or branches.
-*Dialogue*
-A dialogue is the sentence or sentences to be displayed on screen at once.
-Such as “Hello”.

-**Example**
+**Step by Step Example**
 Suppose we want to present this short conversation with branches:
 [<img src="{{ site.baseurl }}/images/graphs/0120graph1.png" style="width: 480px;"/>]({{ site.baseurl }}/images/graphs/0120graph1.png)

+The first step is to write a json file.
+The json file will store this conversation in a special format.
+Some terminologies used in this design:
+- *Graph*: a conversation with an entry point and one or more exit point.
+It is the json file that the parser receives.
+- *Block*: a sequence of dialogues with no jumps or branches.
+A graph consists of one or more blocks.
+The first block must be named “start”.
+- *Dialogue*: the sentence or sentences to be displayed on screen at once.
+Such as “Hello”.
+A block holds one or more dialogues in a json array named “dialogues”.

-The .json file should contain this:
+For this example, the .json file looks like this:
 <details>
   <summary>Click to expand... </summary>
   {